 Attention Sag Harborites!
 Join us in supporting preservation of Sag Harbor Hills, Azurest, and Ninevah Subdivisions (SANS).
 If you live in the Village of Sag Harbor, please contact your local elected officials to let them know you support local historic district designation for SANS.

 Why is SANS historically significant?

 The SANS Historic District was officially listed on the National and State Registers of Historic Places in 2019.
 SANS is one of Long Island’s most significant historic districts associated with the Jim Crow era and Civil Rights Movement.
 African American families began purchasing property for summer houses in the waterfront community during the late 1940s.
 Elsewhere at this time, people of color struggled to access beaches and resorts across the United States due to racial segregation, violence, and discrimination.

-SANS quickly emerged as a popular American American leisure destination in the late Jim Crow era, becoming a bastion of the burgeoning Civil Rights Movement.
+SANS quickly emerged as a popular African American leisure destination in the late Jim Crow era, becoming a bastion of the burgeoning Civil Rights Movement.
 Many prominent black leaders and professionals became SANS homeowners, including Roscoe C. Brown Jr. (1922–2016), a decorated Tuskegee Airmen pilot, and Edward R. Dudley (1911–2005), a New York State Supreme Court Justice and U.S. Ambassador.
 Well-known celebrities like Lena Horne, Duke Ellington, and Harry Belafonte were also frequent visitors.

 Why is SANS endangered?

 How can SANS be preserved?

-Although the district was added to the National/State Registers of Historic Places in 2019, SANS is not yet designated as local historic district of the Village of Sag Harbor.
-Local village historic designation is important because listing on the National/State Registers of Historic Places does not protect historic properties from destruction by their owners.
+The SANS Historic District was officially listed on the National and State Registers of Historic Places in 2019.
+However, SANS is not yet designated as local historic district of the Village of Sag Harbor.
+Local village historic designation is important because listing the National/State Registers does not protect historic properties from destruction by their owners.
 Only designation by the Village of Sag Harbor as a local historic district can protect SANS from further demolition and redevelopment.